RolandKoenig/SeeingSharp2/docs/introduction/Bootstrapping.md

 ```

 ## Bootstrapping with Windows.Forms support
 The best place for bootstrapping Seeing# in a Windows.Forms application is the Program.cs file.
 Following code-snipped shows when to call the SupportWinForms method.
-Don't forget to include the SeeingSharp.WinForms or SeeingSharp.WinFormsCore assembly and include the namespace SeeingSharp.Multimedia.Core.
+Don't forget to include the SeeingSharp.WinForms or SeeingSharp.WinFormsCore assembly and include the namespace SeeingSharp.Core.

 ```csharp
 internal static class Program